Cleaning fabric trim, with our awesome Fabra Cadabra.

 Keep an eye on your applicator for built up dirt, turn it over to the clean side if it looks excessive.
 You can wash the microfibre applicator in the wash once your done as well.
 Read more about this here.

-For carpet stains use a similar procedure to above, with just a few extra sprays used into the applicator pad as the material is a bit denser than trim on your seats or doors.
+For carpet stains use a similar procedure to above, with just a few extra sprays used into the Square Bear applicator pad as the material is a bit denser than trim on your seats or doors.

 NEW CAR SYNTHETICS: ULTRA SUEDE AND ALCANTRA